amz-tools/amazon-sp-api/README.md

 Some operations don't seem to be heavy-use resistant yet, i.e. the "listCatalogItems" operation throws an "InteralFailure" error (statusCode 500) if used repetitive (although restore rate of operation is respected).

 Some endpoints might have issues with special charsets like UTF-8.
 I.e. the finances operations return invalid UTF-8 encodings for all data prior to May 2020 resulting in JSON parse errors.

+## Seller Support
+If you're a european seller we might be able to support you with everything else that can't be done with the API, i.e. review management, product sourcing or sales and revenue estimations for products.
+Feel free to visit us at [amz.tools](https://amz.tools).